J22Melody/sed_great_ape/data_chimp/README.md

 # Data Chimp

-Assume you have the raw chimp data here in `./raw`.
+Assume you have the raw data here in `./raw`.

 ## Analysis